Afcon stadium crush: 'The force behind forced us to fall'

 The crowd behind did not know what was happening ahead - that those in front were not moving – so they kept coming and coming.

 I was not in the first line.
 There were other people in front of me.
-I was about ten rows from the front, caught up in the middle of people.
+I was about 10 rows from the front, caught up in the middle of people.
 I was stuck there for no more than 15 minutes – it was very intense, very severe.

 When the pressure became too high, the smaller movable fences [not the fixed iron ones outside the Olembe Stadium] were pushed over and people fell on them.
 The fences wounded and maybe even suffocated some – for they were [held down by breeze blocks] to stop people from passing.